CJMZEE/CJ-MD/README.md

 ## Contributions

-Contributions to CJ-MD are welcome!
+Contributions to <b> CJ-MD</b> are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

-Enjoy the diverse features of the WhatsApp Bot CJ-MD to enhance your conversations and make your WhatsApp experience more interesting!
+Enjoy the diverse features of the WhatsApp Bot<b> CJ-MD</b> to enhance your conversations and make your WhatsApp experience more interesting!

 ## Moderator: